 Mortality patterns

 COVID-19 hit the global economy.
 However, mortality dynamics were heterogenous, both between developed and emerging countries as well as within each group.
-Figure 4 and Figure 5 illustrate the discrepancies in mortality rates and mortalities per million residents across emerging markets.
-As per the end of April 2020, Peru, Brazil, Panama, Romania and Turkey were the emerging market countries with the highest mortality rates whereas Bahrain, Qatar, Sri Lanka, China, and Thailand were at the lower end.
-A similar picture emerges for mortalities per million residents: by the end of April 2020, Hungary, Panama, Peru, Turkey, Romania had the highest death tolls whereas Bahrain, China, Qatar, Sri Lanka, and Thailand had the lowest ones.
-Of course, some of this heterogeneity can be attributed to differing reporting standards across countries.
-Nevertheless, Jinjarak et al. (2020) provide evidence that the government pandemic policy interventions, i.e. their strictness, duration, etc., along with initial country characteristics such as demographics may have influenced both the mortality growth rates and the dynamic trajectory of its development.
+Figure 4 and Figure 5 illustrate the discrepancies in mortality rates and mortalities per million residents.
+As per the end of April 2020, Peru, Brazil, Panama, Romania and Turkey were the emerging market countries with the highest daily mortality rates whereas Bahrain, Qatar, Sri Lanka, China, and Thailand were at the lower end.
+A similar picture emerges for cumulative mortalities per million residents: by the end of April 2020, Hungary, Panama, Peru, Turkey, Romania had the highest death tolls whereas Bahrain, China, Qatar, Sri Lanka, and Thailand had the lowest ones.
+Some of this heterogeneity can be attributed to differing reporting standards across countries.
+Nevertheless, Jinjarak et al. (2020) provide evidence that the government pandemic policy interventions along with initial country characteristics such as demographics may have influenced mortality dynamics.
 They explore several demographic and structural features across a large sample of both advanced and emerging economies from 1/23/2020 to 4/28/2020 and find that with a lag more stringent pandemic policies were associated with lower mortality growth rates.
 Moreover, the association between stricter lockdowns and lower future mortality growth was more pronounced in countries with a greater proportion of the elderly population, greater democratic freedom, larger international travel flows, and further distance from the equator.
 In addition, they document that the extent to which the peak mortality rates were explained by government pandemic policies and country-specific structural features is heterogeneous.

 Crucially, the difference in mortality rates and mortalities per million residents across emerging markets provides us with variation that we can use to estimate the effect of country-specific factors on sovereign CDS spreads.
-Before jumping into estimating these effects, let’s have a look at another source of variation: fiscal responses of emerging markets to COVID-19.
+Before estimating these effects, let’s have a look at another source of variation: fiscal responses of emerging markets to COVID-19.

 Fiscal responses